rooharrigan/Athena/README.md

 **Athena** is a web application that creates geo-quizzes with interactive maps.
 You can focus on learning about a specific continent and compare scores with others in the Athena community.
 Athena supports a secure login with password encryption, so you can safetly sign up with a phone number to receive capital quiz questions via text message.
 Optimized for mobile, you can check in on your Athena scores from anywhere and request another quiz text.

-You can learn more about the developer on `LinkedIn <https://www.linkedin.com/in/rooharrigan>`_.
+You can learn more about the developer on [LinkedIn](https://www.linkedin.com/in/rooharrigan).

 ============================
   Contents